 Dry Needling

-Dry needling involves the insertion of a sterile, fine filament needle into a Myofascial trigger point for the purpose of restoring muscle pain, length and dysfunction.
+Dry needling involves inserting a sterile, fine filament needle into a myofascial trigger point to help restore muscle function, reduce pain, and improve movement patterns.

 But what can it address?

-• Chemical Pain: For example recurrent inflammation resulting in ongoing mechanical pain
+Chemical Pain: Manage recurrent inflammation that contributes to ongoing mechanical pain.

 What does the dry needling experience feel like?